enrique26/fluttermeals/README.md

 ## Getting Started

-this proyect use a normal configuration base this version only add google_fonts package as a dependency
+### this proyect use a normal configuration base this version only add
+google_fonts package
+riverpod state management

+as a dependencies